provos/planaieditor/README.md

     cd ..
     ```

-## Usage

-There are two main ways to run the application:

-### 1. Development Mode
+### Running in Development Mode

-This mode runs the frontend and backend separately, allowing for hot-reloading during development.
+This mode runs the frontend and backend separately, allowing for hot-reloading when code changes are made.

 1.  **Run the Backend (Development Mode):**
     *   Open a terminal in the `backend` directory.